Embassy of Switzerland in Russia

 The Russian Government has decided that until further notice:

-- International commercial air traffic from and to Russia is temporarily suspended.
+Russian boarders are partly open (for travelling on business, education and medical purposes).
+International commercial air traffic from and to Russia is temporarily restricted.

 According to the government decree of 1 August 2020, Swiss nationals and people with a residence permit for Switzerland are excluded from the restrictions to enter Russia.
-They can enter Russia only if they arrive directly from Switzerland by airway.
+They can now enter Russia by airway either directly from Switzerland or through one of the countries which also resumed flights with Russia.
+The official list of these countries can be found on the website of the Russian Federation in Russian.
+Information in English is also regularly updated on the website of Aeroflot.

 The Russian travel restrictions also do not apply to diplomatic and consular staff in Russia and their families, to professional drivers of international shipping and bus companies, to crew members of airlines, maritime and river vessels, to liaison staff of international railways, to official delegation members, to holders of diplomatic, service and regular private visas attending funeral services of immediate relatives, and to persons holding permanent residence in Russia.

 Due to the current situation, Swiss nationals may extend the validity of their residence permit or visa in Russia, if these have expired.
-To do so, please consult the nearest office of the Russian Ministry of the Interior.
+To do so, please consult the nearest office of the Main Directorate for migration of the Russian Ministry of the Interior.

 We remind you that it is necessary to respect the sanitary measures in force in your place of stay and to follow the evolution of these measures.
 The following websites will inform you about the measures in place: